robertwgehl/robertwgehl.github.io/_posts/2021-03-19-cuttingZotero.md

     <figcaption>I store Zotero's executable files in /.local/share/zoteroStandalone</figcaption>
 </figure>

 At this point, since I've been using Zotero for a while, I could then just launch Zotero from Mate's Brisk menu and it was up and running.
-But, in case any of you want to know how to add Zotero to your menu.
+But, in case any of you want to know how to add Zotero to your menu, see the next step.

 Optional Step: Add to the Brisk Menu
 ------------------------------------